hobbitronics/DeLonghi-Dedica-EC885-EC685-modification/README.md

 ## ✨ Features

 - **Non-invasive monitoring**: The machine remains unmodified — no soldering, no drilling, and 100% reversible installation.
-- **Real-time shot timer**: Accurately displays extraction duration from the moment the pump starts.
+- **Real-time shot timer**: Accurately displays extraction duration from the moment the pressure is high enough and the extraction starts.
 - **Pressure measurement**: Displays current and maximum brewing pressure during extraction.
 - **Temperature display** *(optional)*: Shows current and maximum water temperature while brewing.
 - **Post-shot analysis**: After extraction, the display shows average pressure and temperature values.